mlswg/mls-architecture/draft-ietf-mls-architecture.md

 operations which are available to a legitimate client even without access to the actual value of the signature key.

-### Compromise of the authentication with access to a signature key
+### Compromise of Authentication with Access to a Signature Kxoey

 The difference between having access to the value of the signature key and only having access to a signing oracle is not about the ability of an active adaptive